Meet Shannon Carl

 If you’ve reached this page in search of help, I commend you for exploring your options.
 Life can become complicated in ways we’ve never imagined.
 I’ve chosen the path of a counselor because I believe that professional counseling can be transformative.

 I’m a Licensed Professional Counselor-Intern under the clinical supervision of Dr. Ryan D. Foster.
 I graduated from Tarleton State University with a Master of Science in Clinical Mental Health Counseling in May 2018.
 I have formal education and training to work with adults, teenagers, groups, and couples using a combination of mental health and human development principles and techniques, including the use of psychotherapy, to achieve your mental, emotional, physical, social, educational, spiritual, or career-related development and adjustment.
-My own mid-life career pivot from 14 years as an adjunct faculty member at Baylor University to Licensed Professional Counselor-Intern is a direct result of my own experiences in counseling as a client.
+I have experience working with clients presenting with depression, anxiety, difficulties with life adjustments, addiction, sexual trauma, and domestic violence.
+My own mid-life career pivot from 14 years as adjunct faculty in higher education to counseling is in part a result of my own experiences in counseling as a client.
 I’ve been there too.
-I’m grateful for the skills and companionship of professional counseling that supported and empowered me during my difficult seasons, and now I am honored to pass this gift along to you.
+I’m grateful for my experience as a client in professional counseling, and now I am honored to pass this gift along to you.

 Thank you for taking the time to get to know a little about me.
 I invite you to contact me with any further questions before scheduling an appointment.